coder/code-server/ci/README.md

 ## build

-This directory contains the scripts used to build code-server.
+This directory contains the scripts used to build and release code-server.
 You can disable minification by setting `MINIFY=`.

 - [./lib.sh](./lib.sh)